DevsStackerRepo/Favoutite-Colors/README.md

 # Favoutite-Colors
-using react with state and usestate
+using react(cdn) with state and usestate